tjh/micro-cutter/README.md

-# Mini Cutter
+# Micro Cutter
 ------------

-Create the base files needed for a mini gem (potentially stored in a gist).
+Create the base files needed for a micro gem (potentially stored in a gist).

 # Usage

 Call the executable, passing a camel cased class name:

-    mini-cutter ActsAsBoolean
+    micro-cutter ActsAsBoolean

 This creates boilerplate files (overwriting any already there):